spilliams/terrascope/notes/affected.md

 1. if a root module's source code changes (the `.tf` files), the whole root is affected.
 But maybe only the scopes that adopt the latest version?
-2. if a root module's config changes (`terraboots.hcl`), it depends
+2. if a root module's config changes (`terrascope.hcl`), it depends
    1. if it's in a scope match, where some scopes are getting new attributes (which is something I haven't fully decided is a good idea yet), those scopes are affected.
-3. y'know what, for now lets keep it a little broad and say, if any files in the root (but not in `.terraboots/`) have changed, the whole root is affected for all matching scopes.
+3. y'know what, for now lets keep it a little broad and say, if any files in the root (but not in `.terrascope/`) have changed, the whole root is affected for all matching scopes.
 4. scope data can change.
    1. If scope data changes, the whole scope could be affected. or maybe